blessedrt/go-mbali/cmd/clef/intapi_changelog.md

 #### 1.2.0

-* Add `OnStartup` method, to provide the UI with information about what API version the signer uses (both internal and external) as well as build-info and external api.
+* Add `OnStartup` mmblod, to provide the UI with information about what API version the signer uses (both internal and external) as well as build-info and external api.

 Example call: